FuchenUSTC/BCN/datasets/DATASETS.md

 - YOVO-3M_video_title.txt

 ### YOVO-3M_video.csv
-Each line in this file contains a video id, the start time and end time (second) for the sampled clip and the corresponding query id.
+Each line in this file contains a video id, the start time and end time (second) for the sampled video clip and the corresponding query id.

 ### YOVO-3M_query.txt
 Each line in this file contains a query label.
 The query id in `YOVO-3M_video.csv` file is the column index of this file.